 A common misunderstanding of reporting associate income and expenses

-They report their income based on what is paid to them from their practice.
+Many dentists and some professional accountants who prepare their tax returns make the mistake of reporting their income based on what is paid to them from their practice.
 This is known as NET income, meaning after deductions.
 Associate dentist income should be reported GROSS before deductions.

 Do I enter the superannuation deductions from my associate pay or what is shown on my NHS annual statement, and why are the figures different